Hey, everybody, welcome to the 4th edition of Matters of Fitness.

 By the way I can promise you that your version of dog food will not taste as good as mine!

-The blue light that is emitted from your devices can disrupt the production of melatonin in your body.
+The blue light that is emitted from your devices can disrupt or suppress the production of melatonin in your body.

 Melatonin is a hormone responsible for making you get drowsy as the day turns to night.
-When it is suppressed it will make it harder for you to get sleepy and then fall asleep.
+If melatonin is suppressed it will make it harder for you to fall asleep.

 Reducing the amount of blue light your eyes are getting at night will make it easier for you to fall asleep and be recharged for training.

-I have walked in your shoes my young ecto brother.
-I sported the definitive bird chest until my mid-20’s and it made me look and feel like a flat out joke.
+I sported the definitive bird chest until my mid-20’s, and it made me look and feel like a flat out joke.

 The “workout” above is the International Chest Monday meathead special.
 There is way too much volume and there is also a lack of effective movements in this “workout.”